Paulescu/practical-nlp-2021/README.md

 # Titles

+- Build Natural Language Processing products with PyTorch, FastAPI and Docker.

     - Build and deploy  Natural Language Processing deep-learning models

     - Practical Natural Language Processing: from development to deployment.
         - fastest path to building real-world solutions using NLP

 ## Target audience

-- Data scientists and software engineers of all levels who want to become productive NLP engineers in the industry.
+- Beginner data scientists who have trained at least one neural network model in the past using Python PyTorch or TensorFlow.

+## Requirements
+- Comfortable in Python.
+- Basic knowledge of any Python deep-learning framework like PyTorch or Tensorflow.

 ## Introduction

+- Are you interested in building and shipping NLP solutions using deep-learning and software development best practices?

+- Do you want to become an NLP engineer, able to train and deploy NLP models using deep-learning?

+- Do you want to become a professional Natural Language Processing engineer?

-This course focuses on building NLP products, from training to deployment.
+This course focuses on building NLP products, from training to deployment, using PyTorch, FastAPI and Docker.

 Very practical course.
-At the end of this course you will be able to develop and deploy production grade NLP based software, and hence become a productive NLP engineer.
+At the end of this course you will be able to showcase a portfolio of production ready deep-learning models.

 Businesses do not look for ML researchers to build prototypes in Jupyter notebooks.
 A key to professional success for ML engineers is the ability to

 Such profile is in high-demand in all industries.